bst27/100-days-of-code/log.md

 **Thoughts**: In comparison to other VPN software Wireguard has been really easy to setup.
 The performance is amazing, especially when I compare it to the previous AVM router + IPsec VPN based solution.
-I cannot measure any difference during speedtests whith VPN enabled and can saturate the full bandwidth of my internet connection with 106 mbit/s upload and 46 mbit/s download.
+I cannot measure any difference during speedtests with VPN enabled and can saturate the full bandwidth of my internet connection with 106 mbit/s upload and 46 mbit/s download.

 **Link(s) to work**: